How to Market a Product: 10 Promotion Strategies for Reaching New Customers

 Leverage international SEO (search engine optimization)

-In a digital world, another good way to answer the public’s needs when promoting your product is search engine marketing (SEM).
+In a digital world, another good way to answer the public’s needs when promoting your product is multilingual SEO.
 Especially if you’re on a tight budget, you might want to try improving the organic SEO reach of your website before spending money on pay per click (PPC), i.e. search engine advertising (SEA).
 Here, too, it’s not just about translating the keywords you already targeted for your home market.

 International SEO requires a thorough strategy that starts with some market research to define which audiences may be interested in your product and find out what’s important to them.
 Next comes competitor research, which will help you find new opportunities, especially if your competitors are not currently optimizing their content for your target market.